gioniemeyer/my-wallet-backend/README.md

 npm run dev
 ```
 5. Create an .env file based on env.example
-6. The files needed to create the database used by the application are in the folder "database", you can use dump.sql or databaseSQL(script)
+6. The files needed to create development and test database used by the application are in the folder "utils", you can use dump.sql
 7. Now that your server is working, you may return to front-end instructions!